lacerbi/web-txt2img/examples/minimal/README.md

-Minimal self‑contained example (no CDN)
+Minimal example using the Worker client

 Dev setup